Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze-cohort.md

 3. Select an Amplitude User Property and a Braze target object.
 4. When finished, save.

-### Sync a cohort to Braze
+## Send a cohort

-To send a cohort to Braze, select or create a cohort in Amplitude, then click **Sync to...** and select Braze.
+1. In Amplitude, open the cohort you want to export.
+2. Click **Sync**, and choose Braze.
+3. Select the destination.
+4. Select the sync frequency you need.
+5. Save when finished.